Skip to main content

 Written by Nate Rodriguez

-If you are enrolled in a classroom on Albert, there are two ways you can practice: your teacher can assign you work or you can practice independently.
+If you are enrolled in a classroom on Albert, there are three ways you can practice: your teacher can assign you work, you can complete Adaptive Practice, or you can practice independently.

-4. Click on the subject that you'd like to practice
+3. Click on the subject that you'd like to practice.

 Note: If you do not see your subject listed, you will need to ask your teacher to open Independent Practice.

-You can see your current proficiency levels by looking at the color-coded labels at the end of the topic titles.
+When you click on a subject, you can see your current accuracy levels by looking at the labels at the end of the topic titles.
 Click on the topic that you’d like to practice.

 You can complete previously answered and unanswered questions to increase your proficiency in relevant topics.